mitmproxy/mitmproxy/docs/src/content/addons-overview.md

 {{< example src="examples/addons/anatomy.py" lang="py" >}}

 Above is a simple addon that keeps track of the number of flows (or more specifically HTTP requests) we've seen.
-Every time it sees a new flow, it uses mitmproxy's internal logging mechanism to announce its tally.
+Every time it sees a new flow, it increments and logs its tally.
 The output can be found in the event log in the interactive tools, or on the console in mitmdump.

 Take it for a spin and make sure that it does what it's supposed to, by loading